 Following the recent Budget, there have been a number of changes made to the proposed Welfare Reforms.
 Make sure you know how these will affect you, and what you need to do.

-Currently, new claimants are able to ask for a Budgeting Advance of up to half of their personal element payment.
-This is a loan that is paid at the discretion of the DWP to cover any immediate bills or household costs that they would otherwise not be able to afford while they wait for their first Universal Credit payment.
-The loan is paid back, being taken directly from your Universal Credit payments, over 6 months for new claimants or up to 12 months for those transferring from another benefit to Universal Credit.
+100% of the personal element can be requested.
+This is a loan that is paid to the customer to cover any immediate bills or household costs that they would otherwise not be able to afford while they wait for their first Universal Credit payment (5 weeks).

-From April 2018 new Universal Credit claimants will continue to be paid housing benefit, by the Local Authority, for two weeks after the claimant begins their claim for Universal Credit.
+Universal Credit claimants will continue to be paid housing benefit, by the Local Authority, for two weeks after the claimant begins their claim for Universal Credit.
 This rollover period should cover the gap in payment time, meaning that no arrears are accrued in this time.

 This change has been done to resolve the issue of a shortfall in housing benefit that would have occurred.
 This will mean that claimants will not have to pay any rent shortfall from other income or from the personal element of their benefit payment.